 Medical Advisory Board statement:

-The recommended management of Bell’s Palsy is for the administration of oral steroids for 10-14 days .
+The recommended management of Bell’s palsy is for the administration of oral steroids for 10-14 days .
 In light of the current COVID-19 virus pandemic, we have been asked about the safety of oral steroids in those diagnosed with acute onset facial paralysis.
-The effect of giving steroids to those patients with COVID-19 is not known.
 The virus has a long incubation period where a person may not display symptoms, therefore steroids may be prescribed without anyone being aware that there was an infection.
-It is possible that this will put those infected at risk of worse outcomes if their immune system is compromised .
+It is not known if there is any effect on catching the infection if the immune system is compromised by steroids .

 As with all medical treatments, the balance of risk and benefit has to be weighed up in a discussion between the doctor and patient.
 A pragmatic approach for those who decide to take steroids is to self-isolate so that they may be at a lower risk if encountering the virus whilst their immune system is compromised.